 No evidence for whole-chromosome dosage compensation in either lab or hybrid strains

 Whole-chromosome gene expression was analyzed by calculating the average and 95% confidence interval of gene expression for each chromosome (boxplots in figure 7).
-ANOVAs were also run on each aneuploid sample, comparing its gene expression to that of the euploid samples.
+ANOVAs were also run on each aneuploid sample, comparing the average its gene expression from each chromosome to that of the other samples.
 If there is compensation occurring on the whole-chromosome level, we would expect statistically insignificant p-values from ANOVAs of aneuploid chromosomes compared to the ancestral chromosome state.
+There is no evidence of whole-chromosome dosage compensation, as every sample that was aneuploid showed a significant p-value ( < 0.01) in the ANOVA.
+However, further analysis is needed, as some euploid lines also showed significant ANOVA p-values, indicating that a simple ANOVA is not sufficient to determine the level of gene expression differences between samples.